Thursday, 22 December 2016

 Whole-Class Reading - I do not have a 'traditional' carousel of activities.
 All children read and answer questions about the same text; research shows that children benefit from being exposed to higher level texts (when the teacher reads it aloud to them before they answer questions on it).
 Many of my reading lessons are based on a class novel which we read over a half term or a term; to facilitate this we have 'class sets' of many quality texts.
+Many people ask how the lower prior attainers can be catered for in these sessions - I've written more about that here.
 For more on the ideology behind whole-class reading please read Rhoda Wilson's blog post about it.

 Scaffolding Inference - this is something I've designed and developed based on research and findings from last year's SATs.
 Please see the quick reference guide which outlines this approach.
 I would say that this is the most effective thing I have done as it focuses on the reading test's three key areas: vocabulary, retrieval and inference.

 Growing Background Knowledge - this isn't always easy to do as background knowledge can vary so much from child to child.
 What we do know is that our understanding of a text hinges greatly on what we already know - this might be a knowledge of vocabulary or just a more general knowledge.
 I have written about possible strategies to take when it comes to building children's background knowledge: 5 Ways To Make Texts With Unfamiliar Contexts More Accessible To Children; Attacking Children's Immunity To Imaginative Literature.